by Eaman Elhadri

 If you think about your childhood, what do you remember most?
 Most likely, it was with people that you love, playing games, and the outdoors.

-I’m pretty sure you don’t recall your school work or a screen or a ton of money.
+I’m pretty sure you don’t recall your school work or TV.
 You need to be playing those games with your kids!

 This will bring back great memories, as well, inshAllah.